Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: AsyncReasoning

 \textbf{Manipulating Positional Information.} Almost all modern LLMs use some form of relative positional information~\cite{relative_pos_emb,su2021roformer,press2022trainshorttestlong}.
-The most popular variant is rotary positional embeddings (RoPE)~\cite{su2021roformer} that rotates query and key vectors by an angle proportional to their index in text before computing the scaled dot product attention.
-Note, however, that if both query and key are rotated by the same angle, their dot product does not change.
-Thus, the attention outputs only depend on the difference between query and key positions.
-In other words, rotating attention keys by $+\angle\alpha$ is equivalent to rotating the query by $-\angle\alpha$.
+The most popular variant is rotary positional embeddings (RoPE, \citealp{su2021roformer}), which rotate query and key vectors by an angle proportional to their index in the sequence before computing the self-attention.
+Note that if both query and key are rotated by the same angle, their dot product does not change.
+Thus, attention only depends on the difference between query and key positions.
+In other words, rotating attention keys by $+\alpha$ is equivalent to rotating the query by $-\alpha$.

 We take advantage of this property to avoid rotating the entire KV cache on each inference step.
-Instead, we keep track of the starting positions for each block and rotate attention queries.
-Suppose there are three contiguous KV blocks: \textbf{P}rompting with P tokens, \textbf{T}hinking with T tokens, and \textbf{W}riting with W tokens.
+Instead, we keep track of the starting positions for each block and rotate the attention queries.
+Suppose there are three contiguous KV blocks: \textbf{P}rompting with $P$ tokens, \textbf{T}hinking with $T$ tokens, and \textbf{W}riting with $W$ tokens.
 When viewed contiguously (PTW), the difference between the most recent writer token and the thinker block is $T{+}W{-}1$ tokens.
-Thus, when running the forward pass using the writer's next token, we rotate its query by the RoPE angle corresponding to position $T{+}W{-}1$.
-In contrast, when the writer looks at their own tokens, it will use the query position $W{-}1$.
-The same principle is applied for all query-key pairs.
+Thus, when running the forward pass for the \textit{writer}, we rotate its query by the RoPE angle corresponding to position $T{+}W{-}1$ when looking at reasoning tokens and by $W{-}1$ when looking at writer's own tokens.
+In contrast, the \textit{thinker} attends to itself at $T{-}1$ and to writer at $W{+}T{-}1$.
+The same principle applies to all query-key pairs.